 The researchers found that the number of monocytes in the blood was significantly reduced by intermittent fasting, without impairing the immune system’s response to acute infections.
 This is mainly because fasting leaves less energy available for the immune cells to take action.
 The result is that cells look for alternative energy resources and recycle waste products that are no longer needed, which has a beneficial effect on the metabolism of the cells.

 According to the researchers, modern eating habits, which involve eating too often and too much, are the reason why we have high levels of monocytes in our blood.
 The result can be serious tissue damage.
 Other studies found similar results.

-Since chronic inflammation is the trigger for a number of the serious diseases that are affecting more and more people worldwide, further research is important to investigate the effects of intermittent fasting on inflammatory diseases and to find preventive treatments in the future.
+Since chronic inflammation is a trigger for a number of serious diseases that are affecting more and more people worldwide, further research is important to investigate the effects of intermittent fasting on inflammatory diseases and to find preventive treatments in the future.